PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 lit at their airborne positions by the existing atmosphere and radiance fields.
 No particle objects, new textures, render targets or CPU per-unit work are added.
-Intensity follows weather; density is sparse and the entire layer fades between 450 and 1100 world units from the camera.
+Intensity follows weather; density is sparse and the entire layer fades between 1200 and 2600 world units from the camera.
 Steep surfaces and grazing views fade out to keep the small gather bounded.
-Ripples, rivulets and reflections retain their existing behaviour.
+The gather is centred underneath the middle of the airborne layer, allowing normal oblique RTS camera angles.
+Pixel-sized filtering and a larger droplet radius preserve visibility; a footprint fade removes unresolved distant spray.
+Skylight is added independently of radiance, with brightness adjustment preserving the supplied blue/orange atmosphere hue.
+Surface water and reflections remain independently composited beneath falling rain.
+Spray highlights add reflected light rather than painting dim opaque dots onto bright roofs.

 This is a conservative screen-space effect: it cannot seed hidden surfaces or extend reliably beyond roof silhouettes.
 It also shares the existing rain's lack